 If the student anticipates missing a scheduled exam, he /she needs to notify the faculty member prior to the exam, unless it is an emergency situation without phone access.
 A five percent reduction will occur on any course make-up exam, while a ten percent reduction will occur on any make-up for a comprehensive final exam.
 For example, if a student scores a 93% on a course make-up exam, he/she will achieve an exam score of 88%.
+If a student scores a 93% on a comprehensive final make-up exam, he/she will achieve an exam score of 88%.
 If a student scores a 93% on a comprehensive final make-up exam, he/she will achieve an exam score of 83%.
 If a student has missed an exam, another version of the exam is developed at the faculty member's discretion.